 Where a Notifiable Incident occurs on a worksite controlled by JCU, the JCU Representative must inform the WHS unit immediately..
 Once the people involved in the incident are safe, the incident site must not be disturbed until WHSQ provide clearance.

-The HSE unit must give the Regulator notice of the workplace incident immediately after becoming aware of the incident occurring and by the fastest means possible.
+The WHS unit must give the Regulator notice of the workplace incident immediately after becoming aware of the incident occurring and by the fastest means possible.

-The HSE unit and the JCU Representative will conduct the subsequent investigation into the incident and report the incident using the Regulator’s approved form within 24 hours of the incident occurring.
+The WHS unit in consultation with the JCU representative will conduct the subsequent investigation into the incident and report the incident using the Regulator’s approved form within 24 hours of the incident occurring.

-All work health and safety incidents must be managed in accordance with HSE-PRO-014 HSE Incident & Hazard Management Procedure.
+All work health and safety incidents must be managed in accordance with WHS-PRO-005 WHS Incident and Hazard Management Procedure.

-The JCU Representative must advise the HSE unit as soon as possible of the Notifiable Incident.
+The JCU representative must advise the WHS unit as soon as possible of the Notifiable Incident.

-The JCU Representative and the HSE unit are to participate in or be kept informed of the progress of subsequent investigations.
-Subsequent investigation reporting is to be provided to the JCU Representative and promptly attached to the incident in the risk management system.
+The JCU representative and the WHS unit are to participate in or be kept informed of the progress of subsequent investigations.
+Subsequent investigation reporting is to be provided to the JCU representative and promptly attached to the incident in the risk management system.